14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Decoding and de-compressing images takes previous time in all browsers and so it’s important that user gets the correct image size.

-There a few updates on responsive images being shipped to browsers lately: `<picture>, srcset, sizes.`
+There a few updates on responsive images being shipped to some browsers lately: `<picture>, srcset, sizes.`

 ### Side Projects are Stupid
 **Tobias Van Schneider ([@schneidertobias](http://twitter.com/))**